zaceno/zxdom/README.md

 ## Acknowledgement

-Heavily inspired by [Hyperapp](https://github.com/hyperapp/hyperapp). – Which you should totally look into if you're looking for something more frameworkish.
+Heavily inspired by [Hyperapp](https://github.com/hyperapp/hyperapp). – Which you should totally look into if you want something still minimal, but more frameworkish.